 For me and all the other farmers Choba Choba is the best thing that happened to us.
 We never dreamed of becoming co-owners of a chocolate brand.
 This is just incredible!
 I am almost 70 years old but thanks to this project I feel 20 years younger because I want to live long enough to see my company grow.

-Today, I am very happy to be the ambassador of the first creation made out of cacao nativo and I am very thankful to our friends Eric and Christoph for inviting us to become part of this great adventure.
+Today, I am very happy to be the ambassador of the cacao nativo and I am very thankful to our friends Eric and Christoph for inviting us to become part of this great adventure.
 Full of energy I shout out: “Viva La Revolución del Chocolate!”